scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 2/9/17

-Targeting a large or smaller creature, make a melee attack adding an enhanced die to the attack roll.
+Targeting a large or smaller creature, make a weapon attack adding an enhanced die to the attack roll.
 On hit you deal normal damage, dazing the creature until the end of their next turn on a critical.

 - **Minor Injury: Clouded Mind.** You add a bad die to Intelligence saves and skills.